Cataracts Secondary or (After)

 If you've had cataract surgery, you probably remember the excitement you felt as you steadily recovered your vision.
 Your world suddenly became more vivid and colorful.
 You probably started enjoying things that your poor vision had denied you.
 However, lately you have noticed a steady decrease in your vision.
 You may have a secondary cataract.
-Cloudy vision as a result of a secondary cataract can easily be corrected with the YAG laser.
+Cloudy vision as a result of a secondary cataract can easily be corrected with a 5-7 minute procedure with a YAG laser.

 Because this membrane is so thin, actual surgery is not needed to remove it.
 YAG laser light creates a hole in the membrane with no cutting necessary.
 This laser surgery, known as a YAG laser posterior capsulotomy, requires no anesthesia other than eye drops.
 This is done at the cataract surgeon's office.